kielabokkie/bitcoin-address-validator/README.md

 ## Donate

-Did this package save you some time or spark joy?
+Did this package made you lots of money, save you some time or just sparked joy?

 A donation would be much appreciated: `32vtWJSomccxQ6y1tgSwSHXN5PChpdYy27`